rauc/rauc/docs/examples.rst

   > mkdir temp-dir/
   > cp …/rootfs.ext4.img temp-dir/

-Next, to describe the bundle contents to rauc, we create a *manifest* file.
+Next, to describe the bundle contents to RAUC, we create a *manifest* file.
 This must be named  ``manifest.raucm``::

   > cat >> temp-dir/manifest.raucm << EOF